penumbra-zone/penumbra/docs/protocol/src/protocol/transaction_crypto.md

 ### OVK Wrapped Key

-To decrypt outgoing notes, memo keys, or swaps, the sender needs to store the shared secret encrypted using the outgoing cipher key described above.
+To decrypt outgoing notes or memo keys, the sender needs to store the shared secret encrypted using the outgoing cipher key described above.
 This encrypted data, 48-bytes in length (32 bytes plus 16 bytes for authentication) we call the OVK wrapped key and is saved on `OutputBody`.